Hysterectomy for womb cancer

 The surgeon usually removes:

 - the womb and the cervix (called a total hysterectomy)

 - the fallopian tubes and both ovaries (called a bilateral salpingo-oophorectomy or BSO).

 - lymph nodes close to the womb (pelvic nodes)

 - lymph nodes higher up in the abdomen (para-aortic nodes)

 - the omentum – a layer of fat and tissue at the front of the abdomen, which covers the organs in the tummy area.

 If you are still having regular periods, after having a hysterectomy and your ovaries removed, you will start the menopause.
 This can cause menopausal symptoms.

-Some women may be offered the option to not have their ovaries removed, to prevent an early menopause.
-This is usually only possible for women who have a low-grade, early-stage cancer.
+You may be offered the option to not have their ovaries removed, to prevent an early menopause.
+This is usually only possible if you have a low-grade, early-stage cancer.